 Sony RX100 versus Sony RX100 V

-The Sony Cyber-shot DSC-RX100 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were revealed to the public, respectively, in June 2012 and October 2016.
+The Sony Cyber-shot DSC-RX100 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in June 2012 and October 2016.
 Both the RX100 and the RX100 V are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixel.

-The physical size and weight of the Sony RX100 and the Sony RX100 V are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Sony RX100 and the Sony RX100 V. Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the RX100 – represents the basis for the calculations across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 – represents 100 percent across all the size and weight measures).

 In this particular case, the Sony RX100 and the Sony RX100 V have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the RX100 V is markedly heavier (25 percent) than the RX100.
 In this context, it is worth noting that neither the RX100 nor the RX100 V are weather-sealed.